risk-first/website/Coordination-Risk.md

+---
+title: Coordination Risk
+description: Risks that a group of agents cannot work together and their behaviour devolves into competition.
+---

 # Coordination Risk

 As in [Agency Risk](Agency-Risk), we are going to use the term _agent_, which refers to anything with [agency](Agency-Risk#software-processes) in a system to decide its own fate.
 That is, an agent has an [Internal Model](Glossary#Internal-Model),  and can [take actions](Glossary#taking-action) based on it.
 Here, we work on the assumption that the agents _are_ working towards a common [Goal](Glossary#Goal-In-Mind), even though in reality it's not always the case, as we saw in the section on [Agency Risk](Agency-Risk).